jeremyButtler/annotateASFV/README.md

   twice as long, but it will only take 9 Gb instead of 40 Gb to align two complete ASFV genomes.
 The better option is just to make sure the full ASFV genome from the Genbank file is removed.
-The longest gene is under 10000 bases, so, this should use under 20 Gb of ram to align a gene to a full ASFV genome.
+The 7000 base CP2475L gene takes around 1.4 Gb of ram to map to the full ASFV genome.
+So, this program should use less than 2 Gb of ram to map each genes to the ASFV genome.

 After I extract the features I use rmDupFeatures.awk `awk -f rmDupFeatures.awk features.fasta > cleaned.fasta`